Shoryakuji Temple

 ※Unauthorized reproduction of images on this page is prohibited

-Shoryaku-ji Temple is located in the mountains on the outskirts of Nara.
-It was founded in 992 by Kenshun, the son of Fujiwara no Kane-ie, at the request of Emperor Ichijo, who reigned during the mid-Heian period (794–1185).
-It was originally a large temple complex with many buildings, but the only ones that remain today are the hondo (main hall), shoro (bell tower), and Fukujuin Kyakuden (guest hall), which has been designated an Important Cultural Property of Japan.
-Moss-covered stone walls line the mountain path along the Bodaisen River, evoking the former grandeur of the temple.
+Shoryakuji Temple is situated in the mountains on the outskirts of Nara.
+It was founded in 992 at the request of Emperor Ichijo.
+Originally a large temple complex with numerous buildings, today only the main hall, bell tower, and guest hall (Fukujuin Kyakuden), which is designated as an Important Cultural Property, remain.
+Moss-covered stone walls line the mountain path along the Bodaisen River, evoking the temple's former grandeur.

-Shoryaku-ji Temple is also known as the birthplace of Japanese sake, and it is said that the fundamental sake brewery technologies used in modern times were established there.
-Although large-scale sake brewing is no longer carried out today as it was then, the starter yeast is prepared on the temple precincts every January, and the resulting sake is sold at Syoryakuji's Fukujuin and is highly acclaimed.
+Shoryakuji Temple is also known as the birthplace of Japanese sake.
+It is believed that the essential technologies for sake brewing used today were established here.
+Though large-scale sake brewing is no longer conducted as it once was, starter yeast is prepared in the temple precincts every January.
+The resulting sake is sold at Shoryakuji's Fukujuin, where it receives high acclaim.

-In autumn, more than 3,000 maple trees on the temple grounds take on red hues in sequence, attracting many tourists.
-Enjoy the spectacular view of the garden from Fukujuin.
-In addition, the Honzon Yakushi Nyorai Izo (principal image of the seated Yakushi Nyorai), designated an important cultural property of Japan, is unveiled to the public four times a year.
-Do not miss this chance to catch a glimpse of the hibutsu (a Buddha statue usually kept away from view).
+In autumn, more than 3,000 maple trees on the temple grounds transform into shades of red in succession, attracting many tourists.
+Enjoy the stunning view of the garden from Fukujuin.
+Additionally, the principal image of the seated Yakushi Nyorai, designated as an Important Cultural Property of Japan, is unveiled to the public four times a year.
+Don’t miss this opportunity to catch a glimpse of the Buddha statue, which is generally kept out of sight.

 General Information